Jaweed al-Ghussein: Early years

-Born in Gaza in 1930, into one of the most prominent Palestinian families.
+Born in Gaza in 1930, into one of the most prominent Palestinian noble families.
 A refugee in 1948 he went to Cairo Egypt with his family where he attended the American University in Cairo (AUC).

 Graduating in Economics he was elected President of the Students Union.
 A Contemporary of Yasser Arafat, they presented a petition signed in their blood to the first President of Egypt Muhammad Naguib demanding the rights of Palestinian students.